 Keep in mind that if you plan to bring home a new animal pal for your cat, it’s best to let them meet each other before you fully commit.
 Even outgoing cats may not take to every new pet they meet.
 Go slowly and use caution when making introductions!

-Does your cat have any unusual animal friends?
+Does your cat have any unusual animal friends like the cat in the video?
 Do they like to watch birds out the window?
 Let us know in the comments below!